openstack-archive/tripleo-docs/deploy-guide/source/deployment/standalone.rst

 #.
 Cleanup a deployment

-   If you want to remove the services and files installed by Standalone, after a deployment failure or just to re-deploy from scratch, you can run the following script:
+   If you want to remove the services and files installed by Standalone after a deployment failure, or just to re-deploy from scratch, you can run the following script:

    .. code-block:: bash